santdiego/simExtSimulink/README.md

 Coppelia sim should start automatically.

-The "Coppelia Sim Open / Play / Stop" block is responsible for opening and running the simulation in CoppeliaSim.
+The "CoppeliaSim Open / Play / Stop" block is responsible for opening and running the simulation in CoppeliaSim.
 In case of error, delete this block, open the example "examplexx.ttt" and run the simulation manually.